-- 1. Attend an information session on admission to Teacher Education before applying to the Teacher Education - 2.
-Complete a minimum of 45 semester hours, 15 of which must be completed at Winthrop University.

-- Achieve a minimum cumulative grade point average of 2.75 for coursework completed at Winthrop.
-Complete specified core courses with a grade of "C" or better (see adviser for course list).
-Pass all sections (Reading, Writing and Mathematics) of PRAXIS I or the Core Academic Skills for Educators test, or satisfy the testing requirement with minimum scores on the SAT, SAT I, or ACT. - 6.
-Submit an Application for Admission to Teacher Education to Student Academic Services that includes: a) a disclosure statement concerning criminal/unethical conduct including any judicial or disciplinary action taken while enrolled at Winthrop University or another institution of higher education; b) evidence of 25 hours of recent, successful, supervised experience working with the age-level student for which certification is sought, completion of a Teacher Cadet program, or participation in the Teaching Fellows program; - c) an admission essay that addresses the student's understanding of the Initial Teacher Preparation Unit Standards Framework.
-Students are required to reflect on the Unit Standards and to provide examples of how their experiences in general education, education core courses, and field experiences have prepared them to enter the professional stage of their program. - 7.
-Receive a favorable review from: - The Director of Student Academic Services; - A Competency Review Committee comprised of two faculty, one of whom is from the candidate's major; and - The Dean of the College of Education.
+- 1. View an informational video on Teacher Education before applying to the Teacher Education Program. - 2.
+Complete a minimum of 45 semester hours, 15 of which must be completed at Winthrop University. - Achieve a minimum cumulative grade point average of 2.75 for coursework completed at Winthrop.
+Complete specified core courses with a grade of "C" or better (see adviser for course list). - 5.
+Pass all sections (Reading, Writing and Mathematics) of PRAXIS, the Core Academic Skills for Educators test, or satisfy the testing requirement with minimum scores on the SAT, SAT I, or ACT. - 6.
+Submit an Application for Admission to Teacher Education to Student Academic Services that includes: a) a disclosure statement concerning criminal/unethical conduct including any judicial or disciplinary action taken while enrolled at Winthrop University or another institution of higher education; b) dispositional self-reflection as directed by Student Academic Services resources; and c) evidence of video assessment. - 7.
+Receive a favorable review from: - The Director of Student Academic Services; - A Competency Review Committee comprised of faculty from the candidate's major and education core; - The Dean of the College of Education.